freeCodeCamp/rdb-alpha/README.md

 1. Enter the URL to the `tutorial.json` file of the project you want to start (ex: https://raw.githubusercontent.com/moT01/.learn-bash-by-building-a-boilerplate/main/tutorial.json)
 1. Click the "Start" button

+There may be some additional troubleshooting steps to get the container running properly.
+They can often be solved by following the onscreen instructions, or examining any error messages in your terminal.

 ### How to Restart or Switch Projects

 Note: If you restart or switch projects you will lose your progress, along with any files or directories you created.